 Is your score higher or lower than the average PRINCE2 exam results?
 What is the average PRINCE2 Practitioner score among the delegates on your PRINCE2 training course or at your company?
 Are the average scores for PRINCE2 exams in the UK increasing or not?

 The most important point here is that you should not allow yourself to be distracted by these kinds of questions, either before or after the exam.
 What is a good PRINCE2 pass mark for you will depend on many factors, such as whether or not you have project management experience, how comfortable you feel with the style of exam questions, etc. Your idea of a good mark may be very different to someone else’s.

 Your pass mark can indicate how likely you are to achieve further PRINCE2 certification.
 For example, Knowledge Train’s experience suggests that you stand a good chance of passing the PRINCE2 Practitioner exam if you score over 70% in the PRINCE2 Foundation exam.
-If you want to become an Approved PRINCE2 Trainer, you need to pass the PRINCE2 Practitioner exam with at least 66%.

 Remember that too much time spent wondering what the average score for PRINCE2 Foundation exams is, or what is the average pass mark for PRINCE2 Practitioner, is unlikely to improve your performance.
 Your time is much better spent working through sample PRINCE2 exam questions!

 What should I do to maximize my chances of passing the PRINCE2 exam?